google/tachometer/README.md

   it can be configured from a JSON config file.
 See [variants](#variants).

-- *Automatically continue sampling* until we have enough precision to draw the conclusion you are trying to make.
+- *Automatically continue sampling* until we have enough precision to answer the question you are asking.
 See [auto sampling](#auto-sampling).

 ## One benchmark